 There are two types of pressure canners – weighted gauge and dial gauge.
 The difference is that the weighted gauge rocks or jiggles under pressure, whereas the dial gauge has a dial that registers the amount of pressure in the canner.
 Weighted gauges are noisy because the pressure is released and rocks or jiggles the weight but they are always accurate when used correctly.
 Make sure you read the manufacturer’s instructions to know what the correct procedure is when using a weighted gauge pressure canner.

-Weighted gauges that rock under pressure do not need to be tested, neither do canners such as All American, whose pressure canners have both a dial and weighted gauge.
+Weighted gauges that rock under pressure do not need to be tested, neither do pressure canners that have both a dial and weighted gauge, such as the newer All American brand.
 Just make sure to check rubber seals and safety plugs regularly for wear and cracks and replace if necessary.